aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/finding-absolute-position-of-shape-inside-the-worksheet/_index.md

 type: docs
 weight: 8000
 url: /python-net/finding-absolute-position-of-shape-inside-the-worksheet/
-description: This article shows how to Find Absolute Position of Shape inside the Worksheet through the Aspose.Cells for Python via .NET API.
+description: This article shows how to find the absolute position of a shape inside the worksheet through the Aspose.Cells for Python via .NET API.
-keywords: Python Excel Library, Python how to Find Absolute Position of Shape inside the Worksheet.
+keywords: Python Excel Library, Python how to find absolute position of shape inside the worksheet.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---